pierrediedhiou/cybersecurity-journey/glossary.md

 open ports, services and operating systems on a network
 - **NTP** — Network Time Protocol, used to synchronize clocks across networked devices (UDP Port 123)
+- **NTLM** — NT LAN Manager, a Microsoft authentication protocol that uses hashing to store and verify Windows passwords
 ## O
 - **Open Port** — A port actively accepting connections on a device
 - **OpenSSL** — Cryptographic library that powers HTTPS encryption